happycamper1129/angular-project/README.md

 ###How to Use

-1. Get textAngular via `bower install textAngular`, using the cdn at http://cdnjs.cloudflare.com/ajax/libs/textAngular/1.1.1/text-angular.min.js or from the github page https://github.com/fraywing/textAngular
-2. Include textAngular.js or textAngular.min.js in your project then include it in your module: ```angular.module('myModule', ['textAngular'])```, alternatively grab all this code and throw it in your directives.js module file.
+1. Include textAngular.js or textAngular.min.js in your project then include it in your module: ```angular.module('myModule', ['textAngular'])```, alternatively grab all this code and throw it in your directives.js module file.
-3. In your HTML instantiate textAngular as an attribute or element, the only required attribute is the ng-model which is the variable to bind the content of the editor to, like so: ```<div text-angular ng-model="html"></div>``` or ```<text-angular ng-model="html"/>``` this acts in a similar fashion to the input directive of angular so if you define a name attribute you can use form validation as if it was a regular input.
+2. In your HTML instantiate textAngular as an attribute or element, the only required attribute is the ng-model which is the variable to bind the content of the editor to, like so: ```<div text-angular ng-model="html"></div>``` or ```<text-angular ng-model="html"/>``` this acts in a similar fashion to the input directive of angular so if you define a name attribute you can use form validation as if it was a regular input.
-4. I recommend using the following CSS in your stylesheet or a variant of to display the text box nicely:
+3. I recommend using the following CSS in your stylesheet or a variant of to display the text box nicely:

 ```css
 .ta-editor{